mogria/rtsh/README.md

     % ./build.sh

     # if the RTSH_DEVELOP environment variable is set to 1 the source directories on the host
-    # are shared with the docker containers and the newest source is run, including your edits.
+    # are shared with the docker containers and the newest source is run (including your edits)
+    # and the execution of ./build.sh is not necessary for a change to take effect.
     # (this doesn't apply to wetty-cli/app.js)
     % RTSH_DEVELOP=1 ./run.sh worldname playernames...

 If `RTSH_DEVELOP` is set the web server binds to `127.0.0.1` on port 80, so you can only access the site from localhost.
 You can change the port by setting the `RTSH_PORT` environment variable.
 You can change the address the

-The password for each user given to the run.sh script is just `rtsh`.
+The password for logging in on the web tty for is `rtsh` for every user as of now.

 We'll keep discussing development stuff in the [Issues](https://github.com/mogria/rtsh/issues) section.